mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, that is, the child on the copath of the leaf node.
+The path secret value for a given node is encrypted for the subtree corresponding to the parent's non-updated child, that is, the child on the copath of the sender's leaf node.
-There is one encrypted path secret for each public key in the resolution of the non-updated child.
+There is one encryption of the path secret to each public key in the resolution of the non-updated child.

-The recipient of a path update processes it with the following steps:
+The recipient of an UpdatePath processes it with the following steps:

 1. Compute the updated path secrets.
    * Identify a node in the direct path for which the local member